WangKehanK/PetCom/Scrum.md

 - In your daily scrums, you discussed: do you see any impediment that prevents you or the Development Team from meeting the Sprint Goal?
 What are the impediments?
 What is your impediment removal plan?
 (1 point for each question answered) (3 pts)

 In order to attrack more users, we will need enough of quality content, we will start collecting more data we need in the implementation.

+# Sprint #5
+We estimate we can finish one stories during the fourth sprint.
+Those are:

+- Pet Screen

+## Daily Scrum 3.27
+- In your daily scrums, you discussed: what did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?
+In your README, document which team members did which activities.
+(1 point for each team member's response, up to a maximum of 5 points) (5 pts)

+Kehan Wang, Xiaoxin Gan: Backend & frontend development

+Zhaoyi Lin, Minna Fang, Yixuan Lu: Conduting usbalibity interviews

+Duo Xu：Design

+- In your daily scrums, you discussed: what will you do in the next 24 hours to help the Development Team meet the Sprint Goal?
+In your README, document which team members plan to do which activities.
+(1 point for each team member's response, up to a maximum of 5 points) (5 pts)

+Kehan Wang: Continue my development work

+Xiaoxin Gan: help development

+Zhaoyi Lin, Minna Fang, Yixuan Lu: continue usbality interviews

+Duo Xu: Continue work on the design

+- In your daily scrums, you discussed: do you see any impediment that prevents you or the Development Team from meeting the Sprint Goal?
+What are the impediments?
+What is your impediment removal plan?
+(1 point for each question answered) (3 pts)

+In order to attrack more users, we will need enough of quality content, we will start collecting more data we need in the implementation.